EECA-NZ/TIMES-NZ-Model-Files/TIMES-NZ-INTERNAL-QA/readme.md

 ### Instructions

  - Navigate to `TIMES-NZ-INTERNAL-QA/library/config.py` and adjust the specific scenario names you want to compare within this script.
- - Navigate to `TIMES-NZ-INTERNAL-QA/library/config.py` and adjust the specific scenario names you want to compare within this script.
  - Navigate to `TIMES-NZ-INTERNAL-QA/scripts`
- - Run `run_glance_app.py` or `run_delta_app.py`, depending on which app you want to view
- - Open your browser at `http://127.0.0.1:8050/`
  - Run `run_glance_app.py` or `run_delta_app.py`, depending on which app you want to view
  - Open your browser at `http://127.0.0.1:8050/`

 ### How it works